-In addition to the Postdoc Exchange and the Global Observer, APS is partnering with European societies to promote international connections across psychological science.
+In addition to the Postdoc Exchange and the Global Observer, APS is to promote international connections across psychological science.
 This year APS and the European Association for Personality Psychology co-sponsored a symposium on The Cognitive Neuroscience of Personality Dynamics.
 Last year, APS co-sponsored programs on:

 - Social Psychology and the Neurosciences: Perspectives and Pitfalls

 - Exploring the Dynamic Interaction Between Genes, Environment and the Brain

 William K. & Katherine W. Estes Fund